Dialectical Behavior Therapy

 Silver Pines Treatment Center, near Hazleton, Pennsylvania, has a dialectical behavior therapy program for men and women struggling to overcome addiction.
 Our addiction treatment programs include recovery strategies with a holistic approach to healing the mind, body, and spirit.

-We understand the need to form a trusting partnership for having a successful recovery.
+We understand the need to form a trusting partnership to recover successfully.
 Staying at our new residential facility gives you a safe, home-like atmosphere to learn a new way to live.